chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/fundamentals/logging.md

 }
 ```

-# Logging in Blazor Server
+# logging in blazor server
 There are no special logging considerations for Blazor Server.
 See the notes for [logging in ASP.NET Core](../../../../fundamentals/logging/overview).

-# Logging in Blazor WASM
+# logging in blazor wasm
 Blazor WASM supports the following .NET logging features:

-## Logging Configuration
+## logging configuration
 - Logging configuration placed in `wwwroot/appsettings.json` is <o>not</o> loaded by default.
 - Configure logging in Blazor WASM apps with the `WebAssemblyHostBuilder.Logging` property via extension methods on `builder.Logging`.